Boredat: Mechanics

 Bored@ featured personalities and a point system.
 Users had a point total associated with their personality, and a separate total associated with their account.
 Personalities with the most points were ranked on the "Zeitgeist," and the personality with the single highest total gained the title of "Network Leader."
 This title can be held by any personality.
 Users received 5 points for getting an agree, disagree, or newsworthy vote, 5 points when somebody visited their profile, 2 points when they received direct messages, 1 point for other users clicking on a link they shared, and 15 points for receiving a reply to a post.
 Users could receive badges for achieving certain milestones as well.
 Making a certain number of posts, receiving large numbers of agrees or disagrees, having high point totals, or logging in on certain holidays all warranted badges.

 Users could choose to post identifying information with their personalities or to keep them completely secret.
 Moderators generally removed specific mentions of names or well-known events.
 If a user so chose, they could also go into "rehab," which locked them out of their account for a set amount of time.
 2 hour and 24 hour rehab programs were the only options until early 2016, when options for 5 day, 15 day, 30 day, 3 month, and 1 year rehabs were added.
 Going into rehab also awarded the user points.

-Posts receiving a high number of agrees or disagrees mae it onto the "Week's Best" and "Week's Worst" sections on the website.
+Posts receiving a high number of agrees or disagrees make it onto the "Week's Best" and "Week's Worst" sections on the website.
 "Today's Top Headlines" contained posts receiving the most newsworthy votes every 24 hours.

 Users could check into different locations on campus to designate that they were posting from that location.
 The check-in options included real places (academic and residential buildings) and fake places (such as "the void") and were unique to each school's board.
 Personalities became the "mayor" of a location once they made more posts than anybody else from that place.